Hinduism in Bangladesh: Missing population

 Starting from the 2014 Lok Sabha elections, the BJP has made the issue of Hindu Bangladeshi immigrants a core part of its strategy in West Bengal.
-An estimation shows that around 30 million Bangladeshi origin low-caste Hindu refugees live in different parts of West Bengal specially in southern districts namely North 24 Parganas, South 24 Parganas, Nadia and other smaller pockets of North and South Bengal, they are having an influence in over 70 assembly constituencies and are eagerly waiting to acquire Indian citizenship through CAA which was passed by Indian parliament in 2019 year for the purpose of granting them citizenship (if their religion is Hinduism, Sikhism, Jainism) as a promise criteria made by BJP in the election campaign of West Bengal earlier before the passage of that bill.
-An estimation shows that Assam has around 2 million Bangladeshi Hindus living in different parts of the state and are struggling to acquire Indian citizenship just like their counterparts in neighbouring West Bengal.
+An estimate shows that around 30 million Bangladeshi origin low-caste Hindu refugees live in different parts of West Bengal specially in southern districts namely North 24 Parganas, South 24 Parganas, Nadia and other smaller pockets of North and South Bengal, they are having an influence in over 70 assembly constituencies and are eagerly waiting to acquire Indian citizenship through CAA which was passed by Indian parliament in 2019 year for the purpose of granting them citizenship (if their religion is Hinduism, Sikhism, Jainism) as a promise criteria made by BJP in the election campaign of West Bengal earlier before the passage of that bill.
+An estimate shows that Assam has around 2 million Bangladeshi Hindus living in different parts of the state and are struggling to acquire Indian citizenship just like their counterparts in neighbouring West Bengal.
 The BJP hopes to wean away a large chunk of Bengali settlers who took refuge in Tripura from Bangladesh (former East Pakistan).
-The influx of the Bengali Hindus increased during the Bangladesh Liberation War and around at that time of (1971), India have received 10 million refugees from East Pakistan- mostly 80% being Hindus, and after Bangladesh become independent, nearly 1.5 million of Bengali Hindu refugees decided to stay back in India particularly in West Bengal and other North Eastern states majorly in Assam and Tripura.
+The influx of Bengali Hindus increased during the Bangladesh Liberation War and around that time of (1971), India received 10 million refugees from East Pakistan - mostly 80% being Hindus - and after Bangladesh became independent, nearly 1.5 million of Bengali Hindu refugees decided to stay back in India, particularly in West Bengal and other north eastern states, mainly in Assam and Tripura.
 Census data show the population of Tripura's 19 Scheduled Tribes dropped from 63.77% in 1881 to 31.78% in 2011.
-This is attributed to the migration of 6.10 lakh Bengalis – the figure almost equal to the State's total population in 1951 – from East Pakistan (now Bangladesh) between 1947 and 1971.
-At present, there are around 2.2 million Bengali Hindus in Tripura (mostly having Eastern Bangladeshi origin), making them the largest ethnic group in the State, constituting around 60 per cent of the state population.
+This is attributed to the migration of 6.10 lakh Bengalis – a figure almost equal to the State's total population in 1951 – from East Pakistan (now Bangladesh) between 1947 and 1971.
+At present, there are around 2.2 million Bengali Hindus in Tripura (mostly of Eastern Bangladeshi origin), making them the largest ethnic group in the State, constituting around 60 percent of the state population.

 Population controversies

-The official number of Hindus living in Bangladesh is about 13.1 million or say 7.9% as per as 2022 census conducted by Bangladesh government authority.
-However, at certain times different leaders as well as Bangladesh Bureau of Statistics have given different estimates.
-Bangladesh Institute of Development Studies (BIDS) have found that 4.67 million people, which is about 2.75% of country's total population, were have not been counted by the Bangladesh Bureau of Statistics (BBS) for 2022 census.
-Moreover, around 2.75% of undercount was reported in the case of Muslims against 2.68% of followers of other religions.
-At the same time, Indigenous activists of Bangladesh have claimed that Ethnic minorities have been undercounted in Bangladesh's latest census.
+The official number of Hindus living in Bangladesh is about 13.1 million or about 7.9% as per the 2022 census conducted by the Bangladesh government authority.
+However, at certain times, different leaders as well as the Bangladesh Bureau of Statistics have given different estimates.
+Bangladesh Institute of Development Studies (BIDS) has found that 4.67 million people, which is about 2.75% of the country's total population, have not been counted by the Bangladesh Bureau of Statistics (BBS) for the 2022 census.
+Moreover, around 2.75% of the undercount was reported in the case of Muslims, compared to 2.68% of followers of other religions.
+At the same time, indigenous activists of Bangladesh have claimed that ethnic minorities have been undercounted in Bangladesh's latest census.